xfran1998/pyson/README.md

 This bot actions are preprogramed an called from the pyson program though pyson.py at least for now.

+This is meant to be used for people don't want don't how to program a multithread bot using python or just an easy and fast way to do it.

 Anyone is free to help in this funny project.

 ## JSON Legend